Shrutiiig/Instagram-Automation/README.md

 # Instagram-Automation
-in this, Instagram is automated such as it will automatically opens the given user's profile and will like its given N number of posts.
+In this, Instagram is automated such as it will automatically opens the given user's profile and will like its given N number of posts.